samwright/practNLPTools/README.md

 'dep_parse' Returns dependency Relations as a string.
 Each relation is in new line.
 You may require some post processing on this.

 > Notes: dep_parse may not work properly if stanford dependency parser is not present in practnlptools folder.
-To change in the output format from edit `lexparser.sh` if you know what you are doing
+To change in the output format from edit `lexparser.sh`(self testing only) if you know what you are doing

 To know about `outputformat` see the Stanford Parser FAQ [link](https://nlp.stanford.edu/software/parser-faq.shtml#u) and manuall [link](https://nlp.stanford.edu/software/dependencies_manual.pdf).
 ```python